Learning Visual Representations via Language-Guided Sampling: Introduction

 We conduct a series of controlled experiments to analyze our approach and compare it to commonly used representation learning paradigms on generalization to downstream classification tasks.
 In controlled settings, our approach outperforms all baselines on linear probe and fewshot classification on a range of downstream classification datasets.
 Our analysis suggests that while learning multi-modal joint embeddings can result in good representations, it is better to use one modality to guide the training of the other.
-Furthermore, while language guidance can boost performance, we found that the exact choice of sampling strategy or language model appears to be less impactful.
+Furthermore, we find that our approach is robust to the specific choice of sampling strategy or language model.
 Our code and pre-trained models are available at \url{https://github.com/mbanani/lgssl}.